SAT-solver-ANalyzer/SATAn/README.md

   - YAML, able to express executors, sets of solvers and sets of test sets (see below)
 - executors:
   - local parallel executor: Supervises locally spawned SAT solvers with a thread pool ([rayon](https://github.com/rayon-rs/rayon) based, configurable concurrency, supports thread pinning)
-    - The executor is only parallelizes the actual execution of the tests.
+    - The executor only parallelizes the actual execution of the tests, i.e., it is parallel on the data level.
 This means that the initial process of finding the tests and preparing the data for the solvers may be bound by a single thread.
 This may be changed in the future but is sufficient for the current test suites.
-- ingestors:
-  - made simpel
-  - `raw`: A simple ingestor that will call a specified executable with the output of a SAT solver run and expext the extracted metrics in a KV-format
 - tests:
   - tests are grouped in tests sets and identified as files via a [glob](https://github.com/BurntSushi/ripgrep/tree/master/crates/globset) that may be searched within path(s) with [ignore](https://github.com/BurntSushi/ripgrep/tree/master/crates/ignore).
 - ingest: